 The amount of blood in the right atrium or CVP.

-91. What is MAP and what is the normal range?
+91. What is MAP, and what is the normal range?

 92. What is CVP?

-93. What is PCWP and what is the normal range?
+93. What is PCWP, and what is the normal range?

 94. What is an increased CVP associated with?

-Fluid overload, right ventricular failure, hypercapnia, valvular stenosis, PE, cardiac tamponade, pneumothorax, PPV, PEEP, left ventricular failure.
+Fluid overload, right ventricular failure, hypercapnia, valvular stenosis, PE, cardiac tamponade, pneumothorax, PPV, PEEP, and left ventricular failure.

 95. What is associated with an increased PAP?

-Pulmonary hypercapnia, left ventricular failure, fluid overload.
+Pulmonary hypercapnia, left ventricular failure, and fluid overload.

 96. What is associated with an increased PCWP?